aws-samples/amazon-neptune-samples/neptune-REST-IAM/README.md

   return result;
 };

-async function countVertices(
-  g: gremlin.driver.AwsSigV4DriverRemoteConnection
-): Promise<any> {
+async function countVertices(g: GraphTraversalSource): Promise<any> {
   return g.V().count().next();
 }
 ```

-The `gremlinQuery` method can be found in the utils.ts file.
+The `gremlinQuery` method can be found in `src/handlers/utils.ts`.
-The `gremlinQuery` uses setup the gremlin client and cares about the signing
-the request.
+It creates a `DriverRemoteConnection` with SigV4-signed headers computed from
+the AWS credential chain, which Neptune validates on the WebSocket handshake.
-Same logic for: `addDataToNeptuneHandler`, `dropAllHandler` and `countVerticesHandler`.
+The same pattern applies to `addDataToNeptuneHandler`, `dropAllHandler`, and `countVerticesHandler`.